Do I need a structural engineer for my extension?

 How much will it cost?

-What you’ll end up paying depends on the size, scale and complexity of your project.
+As each scheme is different, the amount you’ll end up paying depends on the size, scale and complexity of your project.
 It’s therefore impossible to give even a rough idea of price.
+That said, for a residential project, expect to pay between £50 and £90 per hour.

 What is the difference between a Structural Engineer, an Architect and a Builder?